 What is Shock-Responsive Social Protection?

-The use of national social protection programmes and administrative capacity to provide assistance to the population affected by a crisis.
+The use of national social protection programmes and administrative capacity to provide assistance to the population affected by a crisis by a crisis.

-Source: OPM/WFP Factsheet on Shockresponsive Social Protection in LAC (2017)
+Source: OPM/WFP Factsheet on Shockresponsive Social Protection in LAC (2017)16